Run IT like a business with enterprise resource & portfolio management

 In the legacy Portfolio Management system, a significant amount of custom functionality was built that ended up not being utilized in production.
 To prevent this situation from repeating itself with SAP xRPM, requirements were collected in carefully planned workshops with a heterogeneous sample of end users and stakeholders.
 Detailed user and implementation team preparation was critical to the effectiveness and overall success of the requirements gathering workshops – participants could not simply “show up cold.”

 The project team wanted to leverage the client's SAP Center of Excellence recognition and understanding of SAP's ASAP implementation methodology.
 Because this methodology was developed for ERP applications that are more transaction intensive versus end-user intensive, some modifications had to be made.
 Using a workshop environment helped to ensure that conjecture and individual preference would be debated in an open forum and prioritized by the sample community.
 To validate user/stakeholder input, the project team would quickly develop a prototype to present back verifying that, in general, the requirement was sufficiently met.
 This process enabled the implementation team to leverage their experience.
 User input on requirements was re-analyzed outside of the workshop environment to determine if the application could already meet it in some manner not readily evident to the end-user or, alternatively, could deliver on it using knowledge/techniques gained from previous experience with other implementations.
-Rapid prototyping empowered the project team to suggest and hone-in on a solution requiring significantly less work than if it was to be handled conventionally (i.e., blueprint requirement, obtain review and sign-off, realize solution, test, rework if necessary).
+Rapid prototyping empowered the project team to suggest and hone-in on a solution requiring significantly less work than if it were to be handled conventionally (i.e., blueprint requirement, obtain review and sign-off, realize solution, test, rework if necessary).
 Often times, the “easiest way” satisfied the requirement and issues in design were exposed earlier allowing production configuration and customization to be done faster and with less rework.

 The requirements collection workshops, and prototype reviews, were broken up into three separate workshops that were spaced, as calendars permitted, at equidistant times.
 These reviews also served to demonstrate progress and build confidence in the solution.
 Additionally, as the attendees were also designated as advocates in the user community, they lead the communication to their peers and solicited their input and feedback.
 The reviews served as “pre-training” so, when it came time for end-user education, because they were involved in the configuration and had seen the application on at least three previous occasions, could help explain and support why certain decisions were taken and more quickly acclimate their peers with the system.

-Exhibit-2: Communication Plan Established to Build User Buy-in and Accountability
+Figure-2: Communication Plan Established to Build User Buy-in and Accountability

-Workshop participants were not only asked to come and participate in the requirements workshop and represent their functional area's needs, but, also, were held accountable for communicating back to their community the implementation progress, goals, scope, schedule, and decisions taken by the joint working team.
+Workshop participants were not only asked to come and participate in the requirements workshop and represent their functional area's needs but, also, were held accountable for communicating back to their community the implementation progress, goals, scope, schedule, and decisions taken by the joint working team.
 Ensuring effective two-way communication was determined to being critical to gaining end user buy-in – and buy-in was determined to be a key component for success.
 This technique built “ownership and accountability” for the system in the user community – not just the implementation team.

 Phasing in Verified Features and Functionality